kl2806/devfest-data-science-track/level_1.md

 forever!
 Automating this process, though, should significantly cut down on the amount of time we'll need to spend on data aggregation.

 We'll collect the data through a process called **web scraping**.
-It turns out that a lot of important and valuable information is contained within webpages.
-We can programatically find the data we're looking for and extract precisely the information we need.
+A lot of valuable information is contained within webpages, so we can programatically find the data we're looking for and extract precisely the information we need.

 Let's start by looking at a sample webpage: